DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 terraform apply
 ```
 Note: you can auto apply using the following command instead of the ones above: `terraform apply --auto-approve`
 After running Terraform, apply type `yes` to confirm the plan.
-Your output should look like below.
+Your output should look like below:
 <p align="center">
   <img src="./images/tf-plan-apply.png" />
 </p>